Prodevelop/OCDB/README.md

 Configuration
 -------------

 Check the configuration file at `` ocdb/constants.js `` and change if necessary.
 Place the SSL certificates at the location specified in the configuration file.
-See http://nodejs.org/api/tls.html on more inforamtion on how to generate certificates if none at hand.
+See http://nodejs.org/api/tls.html on more information on how to generate certificates if none at hand.

 Running
 -------